NU-Digital-Cultures/Trout/Project Management/MeetingLog.md

 ## Meeting 2 - 27/02/24 @ 2pm in Philip Robinson Library
 - Main focus was on completing Formative so we gathered more ideas for our project
 - Confirmed that we are planning on creating an app
-- Decided it may be useful to create aa interactive map displaying some kind of rental data
+- Decided it may be useful to create an interactive map displaying some kind of rental data
 - If we go with the rating criteria idea, it could act as an incentive for landlords to improve.
 Criteria based on pricing, living conditions, location, landlord communication, how long they have owned the property, then 'other' section (as more likely to get additional qualitative insights by offering an 'other thoughts' category (Tanhem, 2023, ) cited in Survey.md file))
 - Could use survey/interviews to collect rating criteria labels/what people would like to see from the app
 - In terms of sourcing the data we could use - users inputting data themselves on the app